iszell/bitfire/readme+4.txt

 1541 default receiver and swap routine
 --------------------------------------

-The single clock routine is the 1541 defalt in the binary release, but a swap routine is also provided, so you can switch to the double clock routine and back any time you want.
+The single clock routine is the 1541 default in the binary release, but a swap routine is also provided, so you can switch to the double clock routine and back any time you want.